This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 In West Virginia, for instance, you can only file this kind of lawsuit within two years of having discovered that medical negligence occurred.

 Another limitation is that non-economic damages are capped in the state, so you can only recover a certain amount for things like pain and suffering.
-And, within 30 days of filing your lawsuit, you must also notify all defendants with a thorough explanation and provide a certificate of merit.
+Within 30 days of filing your lawsuit, you must also notify all defendants with a thorough explanation and provide a certificate of merit.

 A certificate of merit is a document signed by an appropriate medical expert that states your case is valid and that malpractice likely occurred.

 The laws protecting disabled individuals from discrimination are more favorable.
-There is the West Virginia Human Rights Act, which can be applied if your child is denied access and opportunities.
+The West Virginia Human Rights Act can be applied if your child is denied access and opportunities.

 There are also federal laws, which are particularly important if your child is dismissed appropriate education services and accommodations.